nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 The FHIR MessageDefinition resource provides a formal, machine-readable definition of a message shared between systems.
 Please refer to [ITK3 Message Definitions](https://developer.nhs.uk/apis/itk3messagedistribution-2-5-0/explore_defs_overview.html) for an overview of how MessageDefinition resources are used in ITK3 messages.

-The GP Connect Send Document capability has defined a MessageDefinition resource instance which describes the *payload* of the FHIR Message, as defined on at [ITK3 Message Definition Patterns](https://developer.nhs.uk/apis/itk3messagedistribution-2-5-0/explore_defs_overview.html#message-definition-patterns)
+The GP Connect Send Document capability has defined a MessageDefinition resource instance which describes the *payload* of the FHIR Message, as defined at [ITK3 Message Definition Patterns](https://developer.nhs.uk/apis/itk3messagedistribution-2-5-0/explore_defs_overview.html#message-definition-patterns).

 The Message Definition for the GP Connect Send Document message payload is provided below.
 This definition can be used by FHIR tools such as [FHIR Check](http://clarotech.co.uk/products/tool-fhir-check/) to verify that particular instance of a Send Document message is conformant.